VCityTeam/UD-Viz/packages/browser/src/Component/Itowns/3DTiles/Docs/3DTilesUtils.md

 ### Building

 A building is a set of 3DTiles vertices, characterized by a common building ID.
 It often represents a "real life building".

-### Tiles Information (TI)

-In our application, we often need to interact with buildings rather than whole tiles.
-To do that, we have batch IDs identifiying specific parts of a tile (which has a tile ID).
-We also have building IDs in batch tables, used to link buildings with actual vertices of the tiles.
-The Tiles Information object (short : TI) is used to easily access building-specific information without searching in every tile.

-The TI has serveral useful properties :

-- `tiles` store each tile that was explored by the TI.
-Each tile is an array, mapping batch IDs to building information.
-A building information object contains a few properties :
-  - `arrayIndexes` stores the indexes of the vertices of the building
-  - `tileId` references the tile in which the building is stored
-  - `batchId` is the batch ID of the building
-  - `centroid` contains the centroid of the geometry
-  - `props` is a dictionnary that contains the same information as the batch table, related to this building.
-For example, what we call a building ID is stored here under the name "cityobject.database_id".
-- `loadedTileCount` is the size of `loadedTiles`.
-- `totalTileCount` is the total number of tiles in the tileset.

 ## 3DTilesUtils